projectgus/rtorgmode/README.md

 of the form *localhost:8000/?frob=123456*, with the 123456 frob value supplied by RTM to authorise access.

+When running standalone on your local computer, you won't get the callback.
-When running locally and standalone, you can get by if you look at the *Application successfully authorized* page that appears after you authorise your app in RTM.
-Look at the URL bar and copy the frob, which is the part between *frob=* and *&*.
-Then paste it into a new URL of the form *http://localhost:8000/?frob=* and the exporter will run.
+However, you can emulate it.
+Follow the authorisation process on the RTM site until you get to the *Application successfully authorized* page.
+Look at the full URL of that page and copy the "frob", which is the part between *frob=* and *&* in the text of the URL.
+Then paste it into a new URL of the form *http://localhost:8000/?frob=put_the_frob_here* and the exporter will run.

 You have to do this every time you run an export, because rtorgmode doesn't save any information, including the RTM authentication token.